databhav/berlin-rental-prices/README.md

     streamlit run main.py
     ```

+## Retracing Steps
+If you want to retrace the steps of the analysis, run the `osint.ipynb` notebook and execute all the cells to recreate the process.

 ## Project Structure
 - `osint.ipynb`: The jupyter notebook containing analysis and model work
 - `main.py`: The main script for the Streamlit app.